 There are a good number of crowdfunding platforms available.
 Examples of these include Gofundme, IndieGoGo, Kickstarter, fundable, etc. You too can try them out.

 Grants are monetary gifts from the government (most times) or from private organizations to projects ranging from businesses to charity.
 Awarding grants usually is done with the specificity of purpose.
 This means that there are different grants for different things.
 In simple terms, grants are capital gifted to businesses for specific projects.

 While you may get substantial capital for business development, grants usually may not cover all startup expenses.
 There are quite several good grants in Nigeria for entrepreneurs.
 Grants may be very difficult to win because of the huge number of people applying for them.
 However, this is where the test of your preparedness comes in.
 Good business model canvases and a powerful pitch are big advantages when applying for grants.
 It is suited for projects that are already underway.

 How loans work:

-While loans may be a very good means of gaining startup fund as an entrepreneur in Nigeria, an entrepreneur must apply caution, when applying for them.
-Loans can be obtained from commercial banks, microfinance banks, government and private organizations.
-However, there are quite a several loans that are friendly to entrepreneurs in Nigeria.
+While loans may be a very good means of gaining startup funds as an entrepreneur in Nigeria, an entrepreneur must apply caution, when applying for them.
+Loans can be obtained from commercial banks, microfinance banks, government, and private organizations.
+However, there are quite several loans that are friendly to entrepreneurs in Nigeria.